 The amount of power available is unknown with some sources claiming a potential for 1.6 to 1.7 Twh (over what time span?)
 This appears to work out to a "sticker" capacity of about 900GW (Note: These numbers do not appear to make sense), but it seems fairly unlikely that actual generation will reach anything like those levels.
 A different source quotes a potential continuous 100MW generation from 50m^3 fresh water flow.
 Currently there is a single 4kw pilot plant in operation in Norway.

 Energy Return On Energy Investment (EROEI) is just a number indicating how much Energy is required to extract Energy from some source.
 EROEI is related to costs of course.
 A high EROEI indicates that recovering energy from some source is cheap.
 A lower EROEI indicates higher costs.
-An EROEI of 1 indicates that it takes a btu to produce a btu from a given source making production kind of pointless.
+An EROEI of 1 indicates that it takes a btu to produce a btu from a given source making production kind of pointless unless the product is somehow more useful than the feedstock.
 EREOI is important as it is a good idea to derate reserves by the energy cost of exploiting them.
 For example, a tar sand with an EROEI of 2 will need to produce two barrels of oil for each barrel delivered to a customer -- one barrel of product and one barrel to extract the product.
 So the amount of the apparent reserve should probably be halved.

 Measuring EROEI isn't always easy.
 Some "popular" energy sources like corn Ethanol may actually have on EROEI near or even less than 1.0 when all energy involved in production and delivery are tabulated.
 Not surprisingly that true EROEI of such sources is subject to a lot of debate.
 Non-renewable resources with low EROEI are possibly best left to the future when the EROEI for the resource may be more favorable because of technology advancements.